h3rald/min/site/contents/learn-operators.md

 > %tip%
 > Tip
 >
-> `type:`-prefixed symbols are just like ordinary shmbols: they are lexically scoped, they can be sealed, unsealed and deleted.
+> `typeclass:`-prefixed symbols are just like ordinary shmbols: they are lexically scoped, they can be sealed, unsealed and deleted.

 ### Generics